High-Risk Care Management

 - Assist with patient navigation of the health care system

-The Community Health Worker Collaborative is designed to support Community Health Workers and their supervisors across the Partners system.
+The Community Health Worker Collaborative is designed to support Community Health Workers and their supervisors across the Mass General Brigham system.
 The focus of the Collaborative is to assist with the onboarding of Community Health Workers to the integrated care management program (iCMP) and ongoing professional development.